brightway-lca/brightway2-io/README.rst

    - use version ``0.8.8`` to have a Brightway2 installation compatible with Ecoinvent 3.9 ::

-      conda install -c conda-forge -c cmutel bw2io=0.8.8 # If you have a working environment with brightway2 conda install -c conda-forge -c cmutel brightway2 bw2io=0.8.8 # If you are starting a new environment
+      conda install -c conda-forge bw2io=0.8.8 # If you have a working environment with brightway2 conda install -c conda-forge brightway2 bw2io=0.8.8 # If you are starting a new environment